Pumpkin Cat Treats Recipe

 • Freeze for later: Arrange baked treats on a parchment-lined tray and freeze solid before transferring to a freezer-safe container.

-• Cut small: These treats bake up crunchy and firm, so smaller pieces make them easier for cats to nibble.
+• Cut small: These treats bake up firm, so shaping them into smaller pieces helps ensure even baking and consistent results.

 • Watch while baking: Because they’re small, they can brown quickly — flip them halfway through to bake evenly.